 Planning to hire employees in India?
 Here’s a quick guide

 Looking to hire employees in India for your U.S. company?
-Learn about employment in India and how Payoneer Workforce Management makes it easy to hire in India.
+Learn about employment in India and how Payoneer Workforce Management helps you hire in India.

 India’s talent market is one of the fastest-growing and most dynamic in the world.
 When you hire employees in India, you tap into a large, skilled, and cost-effective workforce across many industries.

-For international companies, hiring in India presents a major opportunity, but navigating local laws and regulations can be complex.
+For international companies, hiring in India presents a significant opportunity; however, navigating local laws and regulations can be complex.

-Here, we’re covering how to hire Indian workers, outlining key legal considerations, and explaining how an Employer of Record (EOR) like Payoneer Workforce Management can simplify and streamline the entire hiring process in India.
+Here, we cover how to hire Indian workers, outline key legal considerations, and explain how an Employer of Record (EOR) like Payoneer Workforce Management can help simplify and streamline the hiring process in India.

 How to hire employees in India

-If your company is looking to hire employees in India, there are a few different ways to do it, each with its pros, cons, and considerations.
+If your company is looking to hire employees in India, there are different ways to do it, each with its pros, cons, and considerations.

 1) Set up a legal entity in India